traviebb/cachyos-dotfiles/README.md

 # Dotfiles

-Personal dotfiles for CachyOS Linux with fish shell and Hyprland.
+Personal dotfiles for CachyOS Linux with fish shell, zsh shell, and Hyprland.

 ## Installation